univ-ai/welcomenew/_aiexpress/ai3b.md

 - Each lab begins by revisiting the quizzes and exercises done in the previous lecture session.

 - After discussing exercises, we will have a semi-formal Q/A session.
-All doubts pertaining, but not limited, to the previous session, and homeworks are welcome.
+All doubts pertaining, but not limited, to the previous session are welcome.

-- The last part of the labs deals predominantly with the upcoming homeworks.
-It is directed towards giving a brief overview of the homework problem.
-We will discuss some code to help you get started.

 ![](/assets/aiexpress/ai3b.assets/Content.png)